-Apiramy Jeyarajah, head of UK wholesale at Aviva Investors, and Mitesh Sheth, former CEO of Redington, explain what investment organisations can do to maximise the return on their most important assets – their people.
+Apiramy Jeyarajah, head of UK wholesale at Aviva Investors, and Mitesh Sheth, outgoing CEO of Redington, explain what investment organisations can do to maximise the return on their most important assets – their people.

 Read this article to understand:

 - Why businesses should take an intersectional approach to diversity, equity and inclusion

 - The three principles companies can follow to go beyond lip-service and deliver fundamental change